MdTamimAhamed/MdTamimAhamed/README.md

 #

 ### What I'm doing currently?
- - I'm actively seeking opportunities to join a dynamic team/environment with a role | Intern.
+- Working as a Software Engineer at Intelsense.
- - Doing personal projects and learning different technologies of development
+- Actively building personal projects while deepening my skills in mobile development using Kotlin and Jetpack Compose.
- - Fiverr.com - Graphics design( Digital Artist) - Part-time
+- Exploring Spring Boot to strengthen backend development with Kotlin.

 #
 ### Let's connect